fbpx

 2021-2022 Tour Dates

-As part of the Indiana tour, Water/Ways will visit the following communities during 2021 – 2022.
+As part of the Indiana tour, Water/Ways visited the following communities during 2021 – 2022.

 North Webster Public Library (North Webster): June 26, 2021–August 7, 2021